GDQuest/website/content/docs/guidelines/best-practices/tutorial-structure/index.md

   - They can read longer code listings with fewer comments.
   - You can assume they are comfortable with the Godot editor.
 They know where to find the main docs and main screens.

-- _Advanced_ users have written sizeable programs and have years of experience behind that.
+- _Advanced_ users have written sizeable programs and have years of experience doing so.

   - They can read code directly without comment and understand programming jargon.
   - They are looking for solutions to tough and large problems, like how to architecture entire systems, or really niche ones.

-There's a gradient between these users, especially between beginners and intermediate-level developers.
-These "beginner plus" users aren't independent in reading and writing code yet, but they don't want handholding all the way either.
+There's a gradient between these levels, especially between beginners and intermediate-level developers.
+While "beginner plus" users aren't fully independent yet when it comes to reading and writing code, they don't want too much handholding either.

 ### Guidelines for each audience